sylvernbrown/osticket-prereqs/README.md

   <br />

   <p>
-13) Go back into <strong>Information Internet Services (IIS)</strong>, refresh the web-server again as explained previously.
+14) Go back into <strong>Information Internet Services (IIS)</strong>, refresh the web-server again as explained previously.
 Navigate to <strong>Sites > Default > osTicket > Browse*.80(http)</strong> and confirm that osTicket is installed.<br />
 </p>
 <br />
 <p>
 <img src="https://i.imgur.com/1i65nFd.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-<strong><i>Note: If osTicket is not showing up, or you are getting an error message run through steps 2-12 before starting from scratch.
-Common troubleshooting could include ensuring osTicket is properly named in the C drive, and ensuring prerequisite software is installed.</i></strong>
+<strong><i>Note: If osTicket is not showing up, or you are getting an error message run through steps 2-14 before starting from scratch.
+Common troubleshooting could include ensuring osTicket is properly named in the C drive, ensuring prerequisite software is installed, and double-checking the PHP executable path.</i></strong>
 </p>
   <br />
   <br />
   <br />

 <p>
-14) Notice the disabled extensions in the osTicket installation wizard.
+15) Notice the disabled extensions in the osTicket installation wizard.
 Next, proceed to activate <i> necessary </i> extensions so osTicket can function properly.<br />
   <br />
   <img src="https://i.imgur.com/0ankb3Y.png" height="40%" width="60%" alt="Disk Sanitization Steps"/><br/>
     <br />
     <br />
     <br />
-15) Navigate to PHP Manager and select <strong>"Enable or Disable an extension"</strong> and select the plugins that are listed on the website.
+16) Navigate to PHP Manager and select <strong>"Enable or Disable an extension"</strong> and select the extensions that are listed as inactive on the osTicket installer.
 I'd recommend the list of extensions provided below at a minimum.<br />
   <br />
   <img src="https://i.imgur.com/NboGmin.png" height="40%" width="40%" alt="Disk Sanitization Steps"/><br/>
     <br />